FyshOS/fynedesk/README.md

 ## Setting up as a desktop environment

-To use this as your main destktop you can run the following commands to set up fynedesk as a selectable desktop option in your login manager (such as LightDM for example).
+To use this as your main desktop you can run the following commands to set up fynedesk as a selectable desktop option in your login manager (such as LightDM for example).

 ```